smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 When running Core v6.0+ you should always get consent before attempting to set module data.
 !!!

 Not only do you have the ability to get data from these modules, but, if you have the right permissions, you can also set module data.
 Below is an example of setting climate control data.
 It is likely that you will not need to set all the data as in the code example below.
-When connected to 6.0+ system, you must set the `moduleID` in `SDLSetInteriorVehicleData.moduleData`, while when connected to < 6.0 systems, there is only one module per module type, so you must only pass the type of the module you wish to control.
+When connected to 6.0+ system, you must set the `moduleId` in `SDLSetInteriorVehicleData.moduleData`, while when connected to < 6.0 systems, there is only one module per module type, so you must only pass the type of the module you wish to control.

 When you received module information above in "Getting Remote Control Module Information" on 6.0+ systems, you received information on the `location` and `serviceArea` of the module.
 The permission area of a module depends on that `serviceArea`.
 The `location` of a module is like the `seats` array: it maps to the `grid` to tell you the physical location of a particular module.
 The `serviceArea` maps to the grid to show how far that module's scope reaches.